yanone/kerningvalidator/README.md

 To catch absolutely all kerning, it gathers all unicodes associated with a kerning class and cross-checks all possible combinations.
-This is necessary because members of a kerning class may be part of different writing scripts.
+This is necessary because members of a kerning class may be part of different writing scripts and may or may not be included in the font based on their script.

 ## Invocation